chentian-z/DST-assessment-5/readme.md

 ### Requirements:

-Requirements for the ipynb files are given within each script.
+Requirements for the ipynb files can be found in `requirements.txt`.

 ## Evidence